 Because of the interdisciplinary nature of the College, many courses are cross listed in multiple programs of study.
 For example, CMST 10100 Introduction to Film Analysis is cross listed among Art History, Cinema and Media Studies, English Language and Literature, and Visual Arts.

 A course may have one or more prerequisites for registration.
-Before registering for MATH 17600 Basic Geometry, for example, a student must first have completed MATH 16300 Honors Calculus III or MATH 15900 Introduction to Proofs in Analysis and Linear Algebra.
+Before registering for MATH 21100 Basic Numerical Analysis, for example, a student must first have completed MATH 20000 Mathematical Methods for Physical Sciences I or MATH 20400 Analysis in Rn II.
 Another example: Some courses require students to be in their third or fourth year in the College.

 For More Information

-For further specifics on quarterly course offerings, consult the time schedules (timeschedules.uchicago.edu ).
+For further specifics on quarterly course offerings, consult the Class Search at my.uchicago.edu.
+Some historic course offerings can be found at timeschedules.uchicago.edu.
 For further information about areas of study, consult the College website at college.uchicago.edu and the program websites linked on the individual program of study pages in this catalog.